dnsimple/chef-dnsimple/README.md

 dnsimple\_record
 ----------------

 Manage a DNS resource record through the DNSimple API.
-This LWRP uses the [fog Ruby library](http://rubygems.org/gems/fog) to connect and use the API.
+This LWRP uses the [DNSimple gem](http://rubygems.org/gems/dnsimple-ruby) to connect and use the API.

 ### Actions: